-TO RECORD CAPNOSTREAM DATA ON A USB DEVICE:
+➤ TO RECORD CAPNOSTREAMTM20P DATA ON A USB DEVICE:

-1. Insert a USB Flash Memory drive into the USB port on the back side of the Capnostream.

-2. When the Flash Memory drive is detected the USB icon will appear in the top right-hand corner of the display beside the alarm symbol.
+- 1. Insert a USB Flash Memory drive into the USB port on the back side of CapnostreamTM20p. - 2.
+When the Flash Memory drive is detected the USB icon will appear in the top right-hand corner of the display beside the alarm symbol.
 Depending on the type of drive, this may take up to 40 seconds.